alexmartinez1745/Javascript-Challenge/README.md

 ## Background-Challenge

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.
+Challenge collected all of the eye-witness reports of UFO sightings!
+Requested to put this information online for the world to see.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

-That's why we are hiring you.
-We need you to write code that will create a table dynamically based upon the dataset provided.
-We also need to allow our users to filter the table data for specific values.
+Create a table dynamically based upon the dataset provided.
+Allow filtering of the table data for specific values.

 ## Steps Taken
 ### Level 1: Automatic Table and Date Search

-* Create a basic HTML web page.
+* Created a basic HTML web page.

 * Using the UFO dataset provided in the form of an array of JavaScript objects, created code that appends a table to the web page and then adds new rows of data for each UFO sighting.